NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_rpi.rst

 - Physical top button: executes actions when the button is pressed.
 - Digital I/O panel: gets commands and sends the current state of digital I/Os.
 Also controls tools like the Electromagnet.
 - Analog I/O panel: gets commands and sends the current state of analog I/Os.
 - End Effector I/O panel: gets commands and sends the current state of the digital I/Os of the end effector panel on Ned2.
-Also controls tools like the Electromagnet.".
+Also controls tools like the Electromagnet.
 - Robot fans.
 - Led: sets the LED color.
 - Shutdown Manager: shutdown or reboot the Raspberry.
-- ROS log: can remove all previous logs on startup to prevent a lack of disk space in the long run (SD cards do not have infinite storage).
+- ROS log: can remove all previous logs on start_up to prevent a lack of disk space in the long run (SD cards do not have infinite storage).

 It belongs to the ROS namespace: |namespace_emphasize|.